zulufoxtrot/ha-zyxel/README.md

 Potentially compatible with a lot more devices.

-Please report your device as working in the discussion area.
+If you do test and find out your device is working, please submit an issue or a pull request and I'll add it to the list.

 ## Installation